SteveRMann/Halloween-2022/README.md

 ## Crate
 Contains images and ideas for the crate construction

+## Fan
+Contains the schematic files for the fan and LED MOSFET controller.

+## Notes
+Just contains random notes used while making the box

+## Sounds
+Contains the sound files and editing information.
+It also contains the DFPlayer notes.

+##src
 ### eggDrop
 This is the code that operates a servo to drop an egg.
 EggDrop is separate from the monster box, but basically it drops a plastic egg on command.

-## Fan
-Contains the schematic files for the fan and LED MOSFET controller.

 ### HBridgeTest
 Code to test the H-Bridges

 ### Lid
 Contains the Arduino source code for the lid mechanism.

-## Notes
-Just contains random notes used while making the box

-## Sounds
-Contains the sound files and editing information.
-It also contains the DFPlayer notes.

 ### servoSweep
 Code to sweep the servo 0-180 degrees.